An unfortunate update.

 The proposal put forward was to both end the proposed Worker Cooperative Federal Credit Union chartering effort and fundraise on behalf of Northcountry Cooperative FCU.
 The board of Northcountry Cooperative FCU is not controlled by the subscribers of the proposed Worker Cooperative FCU, and current Northcountry Cooperative FCU board has little interest themselves in worker cooperative lending.
 The decision to abandon the proposed Worker Coop FCU chartering efforts now, was made with the hope that the subscribers would later be able to acquire board seats, in exchange for injecting capital, which they didn’t yet have.
 It is a risky and uncertain proposition, and further an improper sequence of events.
 That this proposal was even given serious consideration is mind boggling to say the least.
 Further arguments against proceeding (which were made) should have been unnecessary.

 That this issue even came to a vote was indicative of a broken process.
 There were alternatives, such as launching a separate effort to recapitalize Northcountry Cooperative Federal Credit Union, independent of the Worker Cooperative Federal Credit Union chartering efforts.
 These and other solid alternatives such as leaving the existing donations for a worker coop related financing project we’re rejected for the sake of expediency.
 I made strong objections against partnering with Northcountry Cooperative FCU on a number of grounds.
-In particular, I made it clear that I could not in good conscience be involved in a fundraising campaign on the behalf of Northcountry Cooperative Federal Credit Union in its current state, and would remove myself form that process.
+In particular, I made it clear that I would be involved in a fundraising campaign on the behalf of Northcountry Cooperative Federal Credit Union under the current curcumstances, and would remove myself form that process.

 This decision also came with minimal dialogue or support from the boards or membership of the respective cooperative associations making up the proposed Worker Coop FCU field of membership.
 It was a major change of a strategic direction for the worker cooperative movement and substantial monetary commitment made by a small group, absent the ground work needed to create a legitimate democratic process.
 But perhaps most unfortunate is that a segment of the subscribers has no qualms about diverting other people’s money for purpose they did not intended.
 It is a severe breach of donor trust (mine included), and once broken, trust is a hard thing to rebuild.